top of page

 History

-A group of dedicated parents founded New Avenues to Independence as the Parents Volunteer Association in 1952 to provide educational, vocational and recreational experiences for children with disabilities whose only option was to live in institutions.
+A group of dedicated parents founded New Avenues to Independence, then known as the Parents Volunteer Association (PVA), in 1952 to provide educational, vocational, and recreational experiences for children with disabilities who had no other option but to live in institutions.
 Recognizing the social injustice imposed upon individuals with disabilities forced to live in institutional settings, the founding parents were determined to establish alternatives.

-In the subsequent decades, the Parents Volunteer Association continued to grow, purchasing eight additional homes and expanding services to include community-based care, transitional respite, children’s programs, therapies, nursing support, recreational opportunities and Mainstream Housing rental assistance throughout Northeast Ohio.
+In the subsequent decades, the Parents Volunteer Association continued to grow, purchasing eight additional homes and expanding services to include community-based care, transitional respite, children’s programs, therapies, nursing support, recreational opportunities, and Mainstream Housing rental assistance throughout Northeast Ohio.
 In 2000, the Parents Volunteer Association changed its name to New Avenues to Independence, Inc. to reflect the changing demographics of the individuals served and the array of services provided.
-In 2005, returning to our roots, New Avenues established a Day Services program that expanded in 2007 to include vocational services linking individuals with disabilities with meaningful employment opportunities from area employers.
+In 2005, returning to our roots, New Avenues established a Day Services program that, in 2007, expanded to include vocational services linking individuals with disabilities to meaningful employment opportunities with area employers.

 bottom of page